jleckron/WebApps/README.md

 ## Postlandia
 Postlandia is a basic posting site ordered choronologically.
 Create or delete your own post or like and dislike posts!
  - [Link to pythonanywhere](https://jleckron.pythonanywhere.com/Postlandia)

+ (Edit: It seems that when deployed on PythonAnywhere, Postlandia must be refreshed for changes to show correctly, which should not be the case.
+I am looking into fixing this ASAP)

 ## PostoMatic
 PostoMatic is the evolution of Postlandia.
 Create posts, edit posts in place, or reply to other posts!